torbjornlager/book-project-home/_posts/2026-02-24-coming-together-through-rallying-around-a-shared-symbol.md

 ---
 layout: post
-title: "Greetings from the La-la land of logos"
+title: "Greetings from the La La Land of Logos"
 date: 2026-02-24
 ---